theleftcoast/swarm-simplex-bootstrap/readme.md

 # Swarm-Simplex-Bootstrap
 Swarm-Simplex-Bootstrap is a python implementation of the Particle Swarm and Nelder-Mead Simplex minimization algorithms.
-Both  algorithms make few assumptions about the function to be minimized (such as continuity or differentiability) so they are applicable to minimizing a wide range of functions.
+Both  algorithms make few assumptions about the function to be minimized (such as continuity or differentiability) so they are applicable to a wide variety of problems.
 Bounds, linear constraints, and nonlinear constraints are supported.

 The emphasis of this library is paramterizing models using experimental data where the model parameters can be subject to bounds and constraints.
-Model parameterization is carried out by minimizing the Least Squares objective function.
-Model parameter uncertainty is estimated by Bootstrapping.
+Model parameterization is carried out by minimizing the Least Squares objective function and parameter uncertainty is estimated by Bootstrapping.

 ### Table of Contents
 + Installation